 What is VoLTE and what you need to use it?

-LTE is a data network, before VoLTE, a subscriber can use it for web browsing, and other things over the Internet.
+Before VoLTE, a subscriber could use a data network for web browsing, and other activities over the Internet.
 The VoLTE opens new options for subscribers and network operators.
 The best part is that now operators no need to maintain two separate networks one for data and the other for the call.

-To use Voice Over LTE, you need to upgrade the phone and need to check the mobile operator.
+To access Voice Over LTE, you need to upgrade the phone and need to check with the mobile operator.
 These days most mobile operators support it.

 What is VoLTE?